La Bamba (song): Traditional versions

-"La Bamba" is typically played on one or two arpa jarochas (harps) along with guitar relatives the jarana jarocha and the requinto jarocho.
-Lyrics to the song vary greatly, as performers often improvise verses while performing.
-However, versions such as those by musical groups Mariachi Vargas de Tecalitlan and Los Pregoneros del Puerto have survived because of the artists' popularity.
-The traditional aspect of "La Bamba" lies in the tune, which remains almost the same through most versions.
-The name of the dance referenced within the song, which has no direct English translation, is presumably connected with the Spanish verb "bambolear", meaning "to sway", "to shake" or "to wobble".
-In one traditional version of this dance performed at weddings and ballet folklórico shows, couples use intricate footwork to create a bow signifying their union.

 Early recordings

 "La Bamba" has its origin in the state of Veracruz, Mexico.
 The oldest recorded version known is that of Alvaro Hernández Ortiz, who recorded the song under the name El Jarocho.
 His recording was released by Victor Records in Mexico in 1938 or 1939, and was reissued on a 1997 compilation by Yazoo Records, The Secret Museum of Mankind Vol. 4.

 According to a 1945 article in Life, the song and associated dance were brought "out of the jungle" at Veracruz by American bandleader Everett Hoagland, who introduced it at Ciro's nightclub in Mexico City.
 It became popular, and the song was adopted by Mexican presidential candidate Miguel Alemán Valdés who used it in his successful campaign.
 Later in 1945, the music and dance were introduced at the Stork Club in New York City by Arthur Murray.
 A popular version by Andrés Huesca (1917–1957) and his brother Victor, billed as Hermanos Huesca, was issued on Peerless Records in Mexico around 1945–46.
 Huesca re-recorded the song for RCA Victor in 1947, and the same year the song featured as a production number in the MGM musical film Fiesta, performed by a group called Los Bocheros.
 The song was featured in the 1946 Mexican movie Rayando el Sol starring Pedro Armendáriz.

 The Swedish-American folk singer William Clauson recorded the song in several languages in the early and mid-1950s.
 He claimed to have heard the song in Veracruz, and in performance slowed down the tempo to encourage audience participation.
 Another version, "somewhat bowdlerized", was recorded by Cynthia Gooding on her 1953 Elektra album, Mexican Folk Songs.